religiosa1/init-docker-db/README.md

 The easiest way to install and use this script is to grab an executable from the latest release and drop it somewhere in your PATH.

+Operation of course requires docker-engine to be available on your machine, with the `docker` command available in the PATH.

 ## Compilation

 To install dependencies: